 Some people also add it to sugar syrup after frying.
 This way you can reuse the left-over syrup of gulab jamun.
 However, with the changing times even this recipe has evolved.
 We have made the vegan gujiya in the past.
 However, that recipe still has some maida or all purpose flour in it.

 Below is a recipe which is made of pure whole wheat flour/atta.
 Yes, it still as yummy and crunchy.

-How do we make mawa gujiya?
+How to make mawa gujiya? (step wise)

 - Heat ghee in a pan and add mawa to it.
 Cook until it is soft.

 2. Once it is soft, add semolina(sooji) and poppy seeds(khuskhus).
 3. Add coconut powder/flour and mix well.
 Turn off the heat.4.
 In a bowl, add powdered sugar, dry fruits and mix it with mawa.
 Keep this aside.
 5. Mix flour, ghee, semolina and salt in another bowl and knead it into a semi soft dough.
 Roll into round shape like a roti flatbread.
 Add the stuffing in one half of the roti.
 Repeat this for all the flatbreads.
 6. Now, join both halves of the flatbread to make a semi-circle.
 7. Press from all sides.
 Do not leave any open gaps else mixture will come out while frying.
 Start binding the edges using finger tips.
 Place the index finger of right hand.
 Now, roll the immediate part of covering to bind it.
 Alternatively, you can use gujiya mold to make the perfect shape.
 9. Start deep frying wholewheat mawa gujiya in oil or ghee on low heat, 2-3 at a time.
 10. Keep them on a paper towel to absorb any excess oil.
 Store whole wheat mava gujiya in an air-tight container.

 Read the wholewheat mawa gujiya recipe below: